dermot-chevrier/Seq2seq-Translator/README.md

 # Seq2seq-Translator
-Attention-based Sequence-to-Sequence model for machine translation, implemented in PyTorch.
+Attention based Sequence to Sequence model for machine translation, implemented in PyTorch.
-Includes training pipeline, teacher forcing, BLEU evaluation, and full encoder–decoder architecture with additive attention.
+Includes training pipeline, teacher forcing, BLEU evaluation, and full encoder decoder architecture with additive attention.

 ---

 ## Overview
-This project implements a **Sequence-to-Sequence (Seq2Seq)** translation model using an Encoder–Decoder architecture with Attention.
+This project implements a **Sequence-to-Sequence (Seq2Seq)** translation model using an Encoder Decoder architecture with Attention.

 The model takes sentences in a source language and translates them into a target language, focusing on: